seb3773/qsidebar/README.md

 Then Move the binary "qsidebar" to /usr/share/local/bin/

-3) Build qsidebar trinity kicker applet :
+3) Build qsidebar trinity kicker applet (once again, only needed if you plan to use qsidebar with his trinity kicker applet, else it's not necessary):

 cd kickapplet
 ./autogen.sh